willbush/blog/content/blog/impermanent-nixos-part1.md

 - xclip for clipboard support in neovim, and other packages I could have installed on the fly with nix-env.

-Feel free to fork it and/or clone and modify it to your liking.
+Feel free to fork it and modify it to your liking.

 # KVM management tool